 So, let’s say you’re listed in Google Ads, in the map pack, and in organic search results.
 And you’re also listed in directories, and your YouTube channel is up and running.
 You are where your prospects are.

 Where do they go next?
-Your website.
+Your legal services website.

 This gives you two vital pieces to talk about with your web design agency: